teddymacn/CoreProfiler/README.md

 CoreProfiler
 ============

 CoreProfiler is a light weight performance profiling library for .NET Core.
+(Supports .Net Core 2.0 since v1.1)

 CoreProfiler is a port of [NanoProfiler](https://github.com/englishtown/nanoprofiler) by the same author of NanoProfiler.